achenalia/StudyGuideGenerator/README.md

 ****Preparation****

+_NOTE: You must have python installed on your system to use this generator!_

 To use the generator, you first need to obtain your OpenAI API key.
 Follow these instructions to access your key:

   Step 1: Create an account on OpenAI and log into an account.